 The Final Straw

 However, the most traumatic event which finally put the brakes on my emotional development was when my favorite uncle began lusting after me.
 The looks became lingering and attention more obvious.
 When his wife caught on, her rage was directed toward me, instead of the errant husband.
 This was my mother’s sister who had promised my mother to care for my brother and me.
 She accused me of being the seductress while my maternal grandmother sat mutely witnessing the accusations.
 She did not protect or defend me. the shock was too much for a 13-year-old.

 In 2 years AD, instead of being supported and helped, I went from one terrifying traumatic experience to another.

 Anchored To The Past

-My mind just could not cope or process the tumultuous events – what the hell was happening.
+My mind just could not cope or process the tumultuous events – what the hell was happening?
 I subconsciously blanked out the memories.
 However, when one blocks something, we get stuck in that time and place.
-It was like closing the door and I was a prisoner to my past.
+It was like closing the door and I was a prisoner of my past.
 I remained stuck in that room for a long time.

 Abuse Arrested My Development

 The aftermath of my childhood abuse was depression, lack of confidence, codependency, and scoliosis.
 The worst was being an emotional child dealing with the adult world.
 Studies have shown that abuse impairs the development of the prefrontal cortex of the brain.
 The prefrontal cortex is implicated in a variety of complex behaviors and contributes to personality development.

 Believe me, it has been a struggle not just personally but also professionally.